The following stories pay tribute to ER heroes – those who have lived sacrificially in order to serve others. We hope you are inspired by their lives.

 He left an impact.
 He continues to leave an impact.
 Let’s celebrate his life together.

-Watch Facebook, Instagram and our eNewsletters to see updates on ER’s work around the world.
+Watch Facebook and Instagram to see updates on ER’s work around the world.